 Achilles Tendon Rupture

 The diagnosis of an Achilles tendon rupture is made entirely on physical examination.
 Usually, there is a defect in the Achilles tendon at the site of the rupture that can be felt by lightly palpating the area.
-However, the main test is to determine whether the Achilles has been ruptured is the Thompson test.
+However, the main test is to determine whether the Achilles has been ruptured is the Thompson test (Figure 3).
 This essentially involves placing the patient on their stomach and squeezing the calf muscle.
 If the Achilles is intact, the foot will rise [plantar flex].
 If it is ruptured, the foot will not move and will tend to be in a lower lying position.

 Non-operative treatment of an Achilles tendon rupture consists of placing the foot in a toes-downward position [equinus] and immobilizing the foot in this position until the Achilles has healed.
 This typically involves some type of Cam Walker with a heel lift or a cast.
 A more aggressive rehabilitation program for patients undergoing non-operative treatment allows for graduated weight-bearing and controlled downward motion of the foot in the early phase of the recovery.
 However, it is often 6 weeks before full weight bearing in a boot or brace is allowed.
-In general newer rehabilitation protocols allow for earlier movement of the healing tendon while protecting it from significant loads that would cause the healing tendon to disrupt or stretch out.
+In general, newer rehabilitation protocols allow for earlier movement of the healing tendon while protecting it from significant loads that would cause the healing tendon to disrupt or stretch out.
 It is very important that the status of the Achilles is monitored throughout non-operative treatment.
 This can be done by physical examination or via ultrasound.
 If there is evidence of gapping or non-healing, surgery may need to be considered.

 The primary advantage of non-operative treatment is that without an incision in this area, there are no problems with wound healing or infection.
 Wound infection following Achilles tendon surgery can be a devastating complication and therefore, for many patients, especially those patients with diabetes, vascular disease, and patients who are long-term smokers, non-operative treatment should be considered.

 The main disadvantage of non-operative treatment is that the recovery is slower.
 Consideration must be given to the overall effect of long-term immobilization and the deviation form “normal” activity for each individual patient.
-Surgical treatment can allow weight bearing in a Cam walker at 2-3 weeks after surgery.
+Surgical treatment may allow weight bearing in a Cam walker at 2-3 weeks after surgery.
 In addition, the re-rupture rate appears to be higher with non-operative treatments.

 - Faster recovery: Return to pre-injury activities is faster with surgical treatment.